First Time User? Enroll now.

 An ultrasound or a computed tomography (CT) scan may be combined with an IVP if more details about the urinary tract are needed.
 A computed tomography intravenous pyelogram (CT/IVP) is usually done to look for the cause of blood in the urine.

-An intravenous pyelogram (IVP) is done to:
+An IVP is done to:

 You may need to stop eating and drinking for 8 to 12 hours before the IVP.
-You also may need to take a laxative the evening before the test (and possibly have an enema the morning of the test) to make sure that your bowels are empty.
+You also may need to take a laxative the evening before the test (and maybe have an enema the morning of the test) to make sure that your bowels are empty.

 This test is often done in children to see if they may have an abnormal backflow of urine (vesicoureteral reflux).
 Prepare your child for exams and tests that are needed.
 Explain them in a simple way.
 Use positive words as much as possible.
 Doing so will help your child understand what to expect and can help reduce fears.